 If you have been on Twitch for even the shortest time, you know exactly what a subscriber emote is.
-For the uninitiated, and emote is like an emoji that carries a currency of sorts in the Twitch community.
+For the uninitiated, an emote is like an emoji that carries a currency of sorts in the Twitch community.
 Emotes could almost be described as a culture of their own and while designed for fun, they can also be controversial.

 Twitch emotes are used as a response in a chat window during streaming sessions.
-In this blog post, we're sharing 28 great twitch subscriber emotes.
+In this blog post, we're sharing 28 great Twitch subscriber emotes.
 As you'll see, our list includes characters from famous games, with each designed to express a specific emotion.

 38 Great Twitch Emotes to Spice Up Your Streams: